SAFEGUARDING CHILDREN POLICY AND PROCEDURES

 - The pedagogical and the non-pedagogical specialists and other adults at the school shall not be put in a situation which makes them vulnerable towards false claims for abuse.
 Any fear that any adult at the school might be vulnerable needs to be reported to the school Principal in order that he takes the appropriate measures for mitigating/eliminating the risk both for the employee and for the children.
 If the risk is connected with a certain child and a certain case, a copy from the information will be kept in the child’s record.
 According to the situation and if appropriate, the parents shall be notified by the Principal.

 - Each member of school staff or any other adult at the school who has fears that the behaviour of a colleague is or might be interpreted as a risky for the children, needs to inform the school Principal immediately.
-If the fears are about the Principal himself, the CEO of the owning company should be informed about the case.
+If the fears are about the Principal himself, the Governor of the school and the kindergarten should be informed about the case.
 The school will not take action against any whistle-blower who makes an honest mistake.
 (See the Whistleblowing Policy)

 - If an allegation of abuse is made against a teacher of other member of staff or volunteer, by a student, the allegation will be taken seriously.
 It must be referred to the DSLs for their consideration and action.
 However, the Principal of the school (whether or not he or she is a DSL) must also be involved immediately as arrangements may need to be made in school to support the student (and the member of staff until the outcome of the investigation is known).
 Suspension of the member of staff on full pay is an option available to the Principal, but is only to done if there is no other way to ensure the smooth running of the school while keeping the two parties apart during school hours.
 Relevant advice from KCSIE and WT will be taken into account.
 The DSLs will almost certainly make a referral to the external Child Protection agency and to the Police if a crime may have been committed.
 If the allegation is found to be justified, action will be taken against the member of staff according to the Labour Code, and the school Regulations, in addition to any action taken by the police or other external agencies.
 If the allegation is found to be false, discipilary action against the student making the false accusation will be decided by the Principal.